Jack and the Incentive Stock Options

 For the purpose of simplicity let’s define it as between when the founders and early employees found product-market fit and before the company started scaling at a rapid pace—early growth stage.
 In this stage, the following are likely true:

-When it was time for me to move on to my next challenge, I was presented each time to buy a handful of magic beans.
+When it was time for me to move on to my next challenge, I was granted a handful of magic beans.
 I want to tell you that I understood the value of my shares at ExactTarget when I was in my mid-twenties, but I didn’t.
 I bought a very small handful of magic beans.
 There were two simple reasons: I only stayed for one year so only 25% vested and I hardly could afford to purchase the shares and the Alternative Minimum Tax (AMT) since I was early in my career.
 When offered a role at One Medical, about seven years after my first liquidity event, I opted for more shares instead of the max salary.
 This time, I stayed four years because I loved the company so much and exercised the majority of my options.

 You’re going to make different decisions on options based on where you are in your life.
 Some people don’t have the luxury to buy stock options because they need to invest in food, for the very next day.
 If you are in a fortunate place to consider magic beans, let’s talk about some considerations.
 For reference, here’s a bit on my personal situation:

-After establishing a baseline of what you have, create your investment philosophy and operating rules are.
+I don’t have generational wealth or inheriting anything (that I’m aware of) I value capital gains over cash gains.
+Though cash is an essential part of life, I am not counting on incremental saving as a way to gain.
+The majority of my life has been living in major cities and indulging in avocado toast.
+I’m not married and the closest dependency I have is an 18-year-old cat (who has hasn’t moved out) After establishing a baseline of what you have, create your investment philosophy and operating rules are.
 My philosophy is to treat incentive stock options the like any other investment in the public market—a bet you’re willing to live with.
 My investment risk is on things that can change my life if they work and not ruin my life if they don’t work.